 If you are interested in learning more about conducting a search to find your biological family or the child you relinquished to adoption, submit your name and email address here to receive more information.
 No strings attached.
 You will receive no more than two emails.
 You are not signing up for a newsletter or further marketing from New Hope.

 A birth parent might be looking for the child they relinquished to adoption many years ago.
 An adopted child might be trying to find his or her birth parents/siblings/family.
 A sister or brother could be in search of a sibling who was adopted into another family.
 Maybe an adoptive couple is looking for the birth mother of the child they adopted due to health reasons, emotional support for the child, or other personal reasons.
+Or perhaps someone was donor conceived or just discovered the father who raised them is not their biological father.
 These cases are often some of the most difficult, but also the most rewarding.

 Due to the sensitive nature of these investigations, Rachele' has a very strict policy that when she finds a birth parent or adoptee, she only discloses permissible information.
 This sometimes means the subject of the investigation doesn't want to be contacted at all, only wants limited communication, or needs some time to simply process the situation.
 Regardless, each case is handled with professionalism, empathy, and confidentiality.
 Rachele' does her best to act as both investigator and intermediary for these cases.